 Late summer days are marked by a change in the sounds coming from the forests surrounding the falls.
 For birds, breeding season is ending, so the males cease their chorus of songs and insects take over the musical duties.
 The buzzing calls of male “Annual Cicadas” (Neotibicen species) are the most familiar.
 The female “Annual Cicada” lays her eggs in the twigs of trees.
 After hatching, the nymphs drop to the ground and burrow into the soil to live and feed along tree roots for the next two to five years.
 A dry exoskeleton clinging to a tree trunk is evidence that a nymph has emerged from its subterranean haunts and flown away as an adult to breed and soon thereafter die.
 Flights of adult “Annual Cicadas” occur every year, but never come anywhere close to reaching the enormous numbers of “Periodical Cicadas” (Magicicada species).
 The three species of “Periodical Cicadas” synchronize their life cycles throughout their combined regional populations to create broods that emerge as spectacular flights once every 13 or 17 years.

 For the adult cicada, there is danger, and that danger resembles an enormous bee.
-It’s a Cicada Killer (Specius speciosus) wasp, and it will latch onto a cicada and begin stinging while both are in flight.
+It’s an Eastern Cicada Killer (Specius speciosus) wasp, and it will latch onto a cicada and begin stinging while both are in flight.
 The stings soon paralyze the screeching, panicked cicada.
 The Cicada Killer then begins the task of airlifting and/or dragging its victim to the lair it has prepared.
 The cicada is placed in one of more than a dozen cells in the tunnel complex where it will serve as food for the wasp’s larvae.
 The wasp lays an egg on the cicada, then leaves and pushes the hole closed.
 The egg hatches in a several days and the larval grub is on its own to feast upon the hapless cicada.

 Other species in the Solitary Wasp family (Sphecidae) have similar life cycles using specific prey which they incapacitate to serve as sustenance for their larvae.